redwankarimsony/useful-linux-scripts/ubuntu-20.04-cuda-v11.2-cudnn-v8.1.0/README.md

 # Installing cuda-11.2 and cudnn-8.1.0 for Ubuntu 20.04
 The individual steps for installing cuda 11.2 and cudnn-8.1.0 in a Ubuntu 20.04 system is given below with necessary explanations.
+If your are stuck with any issues, feel free to create an issue here, I will quickly fix that.
+Thank you

 ## Installing with the Scripts:
 If you just want a quick build build in a fresh machine, please use the scripts.
 Make sure that you have added executable permission to the scripts to run in your system.
 To do that, run the following: